NikosKatrakoulis/java-cli-calculator/README.md

 ---

-## ✨ Features (v2)
+## ✨ Features

-* Enter first number
+* Enter first number (or type `exit` to quit)
 * Choose operator (`+`, `-`, `*`, `/`)
 * Enter second number
+* Instant result display
-* Continuous calculations
+* Continuous execution loop
-* Input validation (numbers & operators)
+* Input validation for numbers
+* Operator validation
 * Division by zero protection
-* Exit option at any step
+* Exit option at any step of the process

 ---

 ## 🔄 Example Flow

-1. Enter first number
+- Enter the first number: 10
-2. Enter operator
+- Enter operator: /
-3. Enter second number
+- Enter the second number: 2

-4. View result
-5. Repeat or Exit
+- --------------- RESULT ---------------
+- Result: 5.0

+- Do you want another calculation? (yes/no)
 ---

 ## 🧠 Learning Focus

-This version emphasizes:
+This project helped me practice:

+* Converting user input (`String → double`)
-* Handling user input with validation
+* Using `try-catch` for input validation
-* Using loops for continuous interaction
+* Implementing loops for continuous interaction
-* Control flow with conditions and `switch`
+* Managing program flow using `if`, `else if`, and `break`
+* Using `switch` for operation handling
-* Building a more interactive CLI experience
+* Building a structured CLI experience

 ---